myaut/dtrace-stap-book/book/kernel/virtmem.md

 ```
 It was most likely a data segment of a `/usr/bin/bash` binary (because it has rights `rwxu`), while type of the fault is `F_PROT` which means invalid access right which makes it copy-on-write fault.

-If you run a script for a process which allocates and initializes large amount of memory, you'll see a lot of minor fault (identifiable by `F_INVAL`) with addresses which are go sequentally:
+If you run a script for a process which allocates and initializes large amount of memory, you'll see lots of minor faults (identifiable by `F_INVAL`) with addresses which are go sequentially:
 ```
 <b>as_fault</b> pid: 987 as: ffffc10008fc6110
 	addr: 81f8000 size: 1 flags: F_INVAL|S_WRITE